dmolsen/ua-parser-php/README.md

        print $result->osMajor;
        // -> 10 (osMinor, osBuild, & osRevision also available)

-       print $result->uiwebview;
-       // -> (boolean, would return true if the user agent was from a uiwebview in ios)

        /*
-        * in select cases the following will also work...
+        * in select cases the device information will also be captured */
-        */

        print $result->deviceFull;